Farenheith/base-project-config/README.md

 * Create src folder if it doesn't exist;
 * Create test/tslint.json

-## How to create all the config files?
+## How to create all config files?

 You don't need to do it, as all the default config files can be getted from the package by the npm-scripts, but if you want to customize something, this command will:
 * Create all the required config files
 * Create tsconfig.json
 * Create tsconfig.test.json
-* Create tsconfig.test.json
 * Create .nycrc.json
+* Create test/mocha.opts

 ```batch
 npx create-configs
 ```

-## How to just create add all scripts?
+## How to just add all scripts?

 This command will:
 * Add lint script, that runs tslint against your project;